nqmn/adddosdn/docs/install.md

 - The AdDDoSDN framework itself

 **What you'll be able to do:**
-- Generate cybersecurity datasets safely
+- Generate cybersecurity datasets safely with three synchronized formats
 - Study DDoS attacks in a controlled environment
-- Create training data for machine learning models
+- Create training data for machine learning models with timeline integrity
-- Learn about SDN security
+- Learn about SDN security with packet-level and flow-level analysis

 ## 📋 Prerequisites